-- Proper infection control procedures must be established and maintained for each patient. - Disposable covers for the chinrest must never be re-used.
-A new one must be used for each patient. - The chinrest must be disinfected by wiping with ethanol (70 vol% to 80 vol%) after each use, and disposable covers put on the chinrest. - The patient handle must be disinfected by wiping it with ethanol (70 vol% to 80 vol%) after each patient.
+- Proper infection control procedures must be established and maintained for each patient. - Mouthpieces, disposable covers for the chinrest and bite-block must never be re-used.
+A new one must be used for each patient. - The chinrest, bite-block, and upper lip rest must be disinfected by wiping with ethanol (70 vol% to 80 vol%) after each use, and disposable covers put on the chinrest and bite-block. - The patient handle must be disinfected by wiping it with ethanol (70 vol% to 80 vol%) after each patient.
 If the patient has an open or bleeding wound on his hand, the patient handle should be covered to prevent cross contamination before the patient grips it.